5 Keys to Developing a Strong Psychological Immune System

 5. Understand what’s a priority and what’s secondary in your life

 Remember that what others think of you is secondary.
 What you think of yourself is a priority.
-What others expect of you is not important, but what you expect of yourself is essential.
-What others say you need in order to be happy lacks importance, what you feel you lack is important.
+What others expect of you is not important, the essential thing is what you expect of yourself.
+You shouldn’t care about what other people say you need in order to be happy, what you feel you lack is important.

 To conclude, we know that you might already be familiar with these important concepts.
 However, you have to also understand that if any of these strategies fails, the others will collapse.

-This is because when you lack self-esteem this makes you unhealthily become attached to others.
+This is because when you lack self-esteem it makes you unhealthily become attached to others.
 You expect them to fill in your gaps and strengthen your weaknesses.

 This isn’t the right thing to do.
 Take care of your psychological immune system every day and begin to fill yourself up with positive thoughts, self-worth, new goals and appropriate strategies that improve your self-esteem.